Supercentenarian

-A supercentenarian, sometimes hyphenated as super-centenarian, is a person who is 110 or older.
-This age is achieved by about one in 1,000 centenarians.
+A supercentenarian, sometimes hyphenated as super-centenarian, is a person who has reached the age of 110 years or older.
+This age is achieved by approximately one in 1,000 centenarians.
 Supercentenarians typically live a life free of significant age-related diseases until shortly before the maximum human lifespan is reached.

 Etymology

-The term "supercentenarian" has been used since 1832 or earlier.
-Norris McWhirter, editor of The Guinness Book Of Records, used the term in association with age claims researcher A. Ross Eckler Jr. in 1976, and the term was further popularised in 1991 by William Strauss and Neil Howe in their book Generations.
+The term supercentenarian has been used since 1832 or earlier.
+Norris McWhirter, editor of The Guinness Book of Records, used the term in association with age claims researcher A. Ross Eckler Jr. in 1976, and the term was further popularised in 1991 by William Strauss and Neil Howe in their book Generations.

-The term "semisupercentenarian", has been used to describe someone aged 105–109.
-Originally the term "supercentenarian" was used to mean someone well over the age of 100, but 110 years and over became the cutoff point of accepted criteria for demographers.
+The term semisupercentenarian has been used to describe someone aged 105–109.
+Originally, the term supercentenarian was used to mean someone well over the age of 100, but 110 years and over became the cutoff point of accepted criteria for demographers.

 Incidence

 The Gerontology Research Group maintains a top 50 list of oldest verified living people.
 The researchers estimate, based on a 0.15% to 0.25% survival rate of centenarians until the age of 110, that there should be between 300 and 450 living supercentenarians in the world.
 A study conducted in 2010 by the Max Planck Institute for Demographic Research found 663 validated supercentenarians, living and dead, and showed that the countries with the highest total number (not frequency) of supercentenarians (in decreasing order) were the United States, Japan, England plus Wales, France, and Italy.
 The first verified supercentenarian in human history was Dutchman Geert Adriaans Boomgaard (1788–1899), and it was not until the 1980s that the oldest verified age surpassed 115.

+It has been suggested that data of supercentenarians, even if "verified", tend to be unreliable.
+A study argues that document validation, the only method that demographers use to verify old age, is susceptible to errors that have often been ignored due to confirmation bias and other factors, causing inflated number of valid cases.
+This suggests that many figures of supercentenarian population, and studies that rely on those populations especially in the so-called Blue zones, may contain substantial errors that have yet to reassessed critically.
+In one blue zone example, 82% of the supercentenarian population were discovered to be missing, imaginary, clerical errors, or dead upon verification.
+In another example, 72% of the centenarian population were misreported as still living so that family members could collect pension benefits.
+The study was awarded with the Ig Nobel Prize in 2024.